-The Local Sport Grant Program (LSGP) aims to increase regular and on-going participation opportunities in sport in NSW by providing $50,000 of funding in each of the state electorates to work towards the goals of;
+The Local Sport Grant Program (LSGP) aims to increase regular and on-going participation opportunities for sport in NSW.
+Funding of $50,000 per electorate will be allocated to all 93 electorates throughout NSW.

 What can be funded?

 Sport Development — up to $2,000.
 Projects may include: